piranna/xbmc-strm-collection/MC360 v1.x Video Marketplace Mod/README.txt

 - Fix Launch Browser script to replace current "News Videos" button with "Music Videos" to replicate the actual 360 setup.
 Not sure how likely this is to happen, since I know hardly anything about python...

-- Skin all default scripts to match mc360 better

 KNOWN BUGS:

-- Video preview doesn't fade with window changes.
-Not sure if this is fixable, since it does it in the video playlist window too...

 - Some textures randomly disappear when watching certain video files.
 Help?
 Not sure how to fix this.